WuorBhang/WuorBhang/README.md

 👋 Hi, I am Wuor Bhang Gatwech

-🌱 I’m currently learning Front-End Web Development for 3 months at Learning Lion ICT campus
- I’m also a Foundational Track of Computer and Data Science student at MIT ReACT.
+🌱 I’m currently learning Front-End Web Development for 3 months at Learning Lion ICT campus starting in 30th/September - 23th/December 2024 and I’m also a Foundational Track of Computer and Data Science student at MIT ReACT.

 💻 I know front-end technologies such as HTML, CSS, and JavaScript.